Community Radio’s Last Chance

 The team behind Ferndale Community Radio includes volunteers with a passion for bringing an independent low-power FM station to Ferndale.
 The primary members are Michelle Mirowski (president and general manager), Dave Phillips (head of communications), Jeremy Olstyn (head of programming and training), and Dave Kim (promotions), and they were able to raise just under $4,000.

 They may be down, but they’re not out.
-There is still a chance, but it is a much smaller chance and the clock ff1561011_radiois ticking even faster, it seems.
+There is still a chance, but it is a much smaller chance and the clock is ticking even faster, it seems.
 The team behind FCR has a lot to do, yet.
 However, with each bringing a substantial amount of experience in broadcasting, journalism and communications, they had known all along, when the idea first sprung among them six years ago, that it would take a lot of things falling in to place for their own “On-Air” sign to light-up.

 If they can raise around $15,000 (or more) then they will start erecting a tower for transmitting atop the Rustbelt Market.
 Those funds will also allow them to start ordering all of the equipment they’ll need (which will likely take months to arrive), and start testing the frequency before broadcast.